 Abstract

-Background—Adjustment to chronic disease is a multidimensional construct described as successful adaptation to disease-specific demands, preservation of psychological well-being, functional status, and quality of life.
+Adjustment to chronic disease is a multidimensional construct described as a successful adaptation to disease-specific demands, preservation of psychological well-being, functional status, and quality of life.
 Inflammatory bowel disease (IBD) can be particularly challenging due to the unpredictable, relapsing and remitting course of the disease.

-Methods—All participants were patients being treated in an outpatient gastroenterology clinic at a university medical center.
-Participants completed a survey of questionnaires assessing illness perceptions, stress, emotional functioning, disease acceptance, coping, disease impact, and diseasespecific and health-related quality of life.
+All participants were patients being treated in an outpatient gastroenterology clinic at a university medical center.
+Participants completed a survey of questionnaires assessing illness perceptions, stress, emotional functioning, disease acceptance, coping, disease impact, and disease specific and health-related quality of life.
 Adjustment was measured as a composite of perceived disability, psychological functioning, and disease-specific and health-related quality of life.

 Keywords: inflammatory bowel disease; adjustment; disease acceptance; disability; health-related quality of life